mjstewart/rejig/README.md

 ## `--prefixes`
 ```
---prefixes "DA DA.Next DA.Finance Daml MyApp Test"
+--prefixes "DA DA.Next DA.Finance Daml MyApp.Main MyApp.Test"
 ```

-`--prefixes` enables user defined groupings of imports.
+`--prefixes` enables custom import groups.
 Without this flag, the majority of the imports would all fall into the same group which may or may not be desirable.

 **Important**: prefixes must be separated by whitespace and the most specific prefix listed from right to left.

-Consider a `daml` project, based on the above `--prefixes`, the formatted result would as follows.
+To get a feel for how this looks, consider a `daml` project.
+If using the above `--prefixes`, `rejig` would output something similar to the following snippet.

 Note: the group titles are enabled via `--titles`